KazukiNakamae/AJACS-training/README.md

 入力例

 Sequence：

 \>sample
 aacaagccttttccgaccccatggagctgtatgagacatccccctacttctaccaggaaccccgcttctatgatggggaaaactacctgcctgtccacct

-Spacer
+Spacer：

 Minimum Spacer Length：12
 Maximum Spacer Length：16

-Repeat Array
+Repeat Array：

 Minimum Repeat Array Length：16
 Maximum Repeat Array Length：20

 Upstream Base：

 T only (Recommended)

 Options：

-Require C, G, or T at position 2 (not an A)
+- Require C, G, or T at position 2 (not an A)
-Percent composition
+- Percent composition
-Do not allow sites to end in G
+- Do not allow sites to end in G
-Require A, C, or G at position 1 (not a T)
+- Require A, C, or G at position 1 (not a T)

 Expires：

 One hour

 ---